Hyde Park Corner: Sculpture of the Triumphal Arch

-The Prime Minister, Sir Robert Peel, contended that another site would be preferable, and proposed, on behalf of the Crown, to offer any other site, but the statue's subscribers rejected all alternative proposals.
+Burton's objections were endorsed by most of the aristocratic residents of London.
+The Prime Minister, Sir Robert Peel, contended that another site would be preferable, and proposed, on behalf of the Crown, to offer any other site.
+The statue's subscribers rejected all alternative proposals.
 Every single MP except Sir Frederick Trench wanted the statue to be placed elsewhere.
-Canning wrote that "the remonstrances which reach Her Majesty's Government against the proposed appropriation of the arch are so many and so strong, the representations of its architect, Mr. Burton, in the same sense, are so earnest, and the opinion of every other eminent architect, artist, or other competent authority who has been consulted on the subject is so decided [against the placing of the Wellington statue on the arch]".